danianepg/predicate-exclusion-rules/README.md

 * If the attribute `location` on `PersonDTO` object is equals to “jupiter” or “mars”, the object is invalid.

 ### Using Predicates
-For each possible combination of operators and compators a validation class was created (`RuleContainsAnd`, `RuleContainsOr` and `RuleEqualsOr`).
+For each possible combination of operators and comparators a validation class was created (`RuleContainsAnd`, `RuleContainsOr` and `RuleEqualsOr`).
 By implementing the interface `Predicate<T>` those classes can be used to validate an object through the simple and elegant call of `test(myFieldValue)` .
 It is only necessary to overwrite `test` method and define a custom rule.

 ```java
 public class RuleEqualsOr implements Predicate<String> {